beejjorgensen/bgnet0/src/bgnet0_part_1600_projecttcpcksum.md

 much effort you need to put in to understanding this spec versus typing in code!

+## Banned Functions

+You may not use anything in the `socket` library.

 ## How To Code This

 You can do this however you like, but I recommend this order.
 Details